daisugiland/daisugi/STYLE_GUIDE.md

 ### Folders and files

   * Kebab-Case for folders.

-    > ✔️  Covers if folder will be extracted to its own package some day. [[+]](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#name)
+    > Covers if folder will be extracted to its own package some day. [[+]](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#name)

   * CamelCase/PascalCase for files.

-    > ❌  Have problems on renaming case-sensitive files with git.
+    > Has problems on renaming case-sensitive files with git.

     ✔️  Good